-If you spot them on the plants, you need to act right away, and get rid of them.
+If you spot them on the plants, you need to act right away and get rid of them.
 Left alone, they will reproduce rapidly, with a bad ending for the roses.

 For that purpose, plant some Beneficial Bug Wildflowers around the roses to attract the beneficial insects.

-To keep the roses healthy is probably the best way to avoid insect pests on your plants.
+To keep roses healthy is probably the best way to avoid insect pests on your plants.
 That means to feed and water them frequently.

 Despite all that, sometimes this annoying pest will return from year to year to feast on your plants.

 In that case, I would recommend the following organic approach: